-Courses in communication are designed to create an appreciation for communication theory and practice, to develop communication skills and techniques such as persuasion and relational maintenance, and to promote best practices within the communication arts and sciences.
-Courses are designed to meet curriculum needs and the needs of those desiring to enter schools of advanced standing leading to a degree in the communication discipline.
+Courses in communication are designed to create an appreciation for communication theory and practice, to develop communication skills and techniques, and to promote best practices.
+Courses prepare students for professional life and post-graduate education.
+The Department's goal is to create a learning environment which promotes effective written and oral communication skills, integrity, and critical thinking.